iter8-tools/docs/docs/user-guide/tasks/ready.md

 --set runner=job
 ```

-The following changes to the `task.ready` and `k.role` templates will accomplish the above.
+The `task.ready` and `k.role` were changed in the following ways to accomplish the above.

 === "task.ready"
-    Define the group/version/resource (GVR) and the condition that should be checked for a Knative `Service`.
+    The group/version/resource (GVR) and the condition that should be checked for a Knative `Service` are defined in this template.

     ```yaml linenums="1"
     {{- if .Values.ready.ksvc }}